Language selection

 In this guidance

-This guidance is related to the Ministerial Directive issued by the Minister of Finance that was published in the Canada Gazette and came into force on July 25, 2020.
+This guidance is related to the Ministerial Directive issued by the Minister of Finance that was published in the Canada Gazette and came into force on July 25, 2020, and amended February 15, 2024.

 1. Why this Ministerial Directive was issued